Scripter17/url-cleaner/README.md

 ## Anonymity

 In theory, if you're the only one on a website sharing posts from that website without URL trackers, the website could realize that and track you in the same way ("if no trackers then assume sender is Jared".).
-In practise you are very unlikely to be the only one sharing clean URLs.
+In practice you are very unlikely to be the only one using/sharing cleaned URLs.
 Search engines generally provide URLs without trackers<sup>[citation needed]</sup>, some people manually remove trackers, and some websites like [vxtwitter.com](https://github.com/dylanpdx/BetterTwitFix) automatically strip URL trackers.

 However, for some websites the default config strips more stuff than search engines.
 In this case anonymity does fall back to many people using URL Cleaner and providing cover for each other.